 You can monitor your progress by looking at key metrics, such as an increase in followers and contact form submissions, and of course, RFQs.
 Patience is key as growth does not happen immediately.
 The consistency of your efforts and the quality of your content will directly affect your success.

-If you want to learn more about leveraging social media for your job shop, register for our webinar, “Grow Your Business with These Social Media Best Practices” on Thursday, March 31st at 2:00 pm EST.
+If you want to learn more about leveraging social media for your job shop, stream our on-demand webinar, “Grow Your Business with These Social Media Best Practices.”